-Students will apply the explanatory value of factual knowledge related to: either U.S. History, European History, or World History.
+Students will apply the explanatory value of contextual knowledge related to causality and consequence.

 Students will analyze historical texts for meaning.